jlumpe/jlumpe-gambit-lab-nb/experiments/210718-gambit-1.0-db-prerelease/readme.md

     * `210729-1.0b-validation-unmatched-genus-info.csv` - information on genus/top-level taxon
 	  of closest genome for all 4 queries where no call was made, to see how much the threshold was missed by.
+  * `210730-validation-results-comparison/`
+    * `210730-1.0b-validation-results-comparison.csv` - merge of old and new result files, with comparison information added.
+	  * `file_match_ok` - Blank if I thought the match between the old and new file names was ok, `"?"` if I thought it was questionable, `"new_only"` or `"old_only"` if no match made.
+	  * `predictions_consistent` - If predicted taxa are consistent with each other.
+Compares at species level if both made a species prediction, otherwise at genus level.
+	  * `closest_genome_identical` - if the closest genomes are identical (same accession).
+	  * `closest_genome_species_identical` - if the closest genomes are assigned to the same species.
+	  * `new.*` - Columns from new results file.
+	  * `old.*` - Columns from old results file.
+Jaccard scores have been altered to distances.

 ### Not in version control